omasho-codes/GSOC-25_ML4SCI_EXXA_EVAL_TESTS/README.md

 # Reconstructions :

+## Note: My losses were focal losses instead of traditional MSE, instead I just to see all results in the notebook by reconstructing all outputs.
+by main focus was on structure preservation, focusing on spots and eliminating some poor reconstrcutions (see above image).

 ## Metrics :

                 → MSE : 0.091, 0.043 (single, ensemble x10)
                 → MSSSIM : 0.971 (ensemble x10)
                 → Perceptual Loss : 0.251